Medical Leave of Absence

 - An MLOA provides you with the time to focus on your health and wellbeing and address the concerns that led to your decision to take a leave.
 It is expected that you will complete a course of treatment to address those concerns, and we recommend that you begin meeting with your providers immediately.

-- Treatment involves continuous engagement with a medical and/or mental health provider until that provider determines the concerns that led to your leave have been adequately addressed and you could successfully return to the academic environment.
+- Treatment involves continuous engagement with a community medical and/or mental health provider until that provider determines the concerns that led to your leave have been adequately addressed and you could successfully return to the academic environment.
 While we do not make specific recommendations of length or frequency of treatment, regular engagement in treatment generally consists of more than a few sessions and must indicate progress towards treatment goals.

 - We recommend you share the MLOA Treatment Provider Report(s) with your provider at the beginning of treatment so that they are aware of criteria necessary to return to Vanderbilt.